 When working with circle conic sections, we can derive the equation of a circle by using coordinates and the distance formula.
 The equation of a circle is (x - h)2

 where r is equal to the radius, and the coordinates (x,y) are equal to the circle center.
 The variables h and k represent horizontal or vertical shifts in the circle graph.

-This video explains how to graph a circle in standard form and general form.
+How to graph a circle in standard form and general form?

 Conic Sections: Introduction to Circles

 Conic Section: Ellipse

 An ellipse is an important conic section and is formed by intersecting a cone with a plane that does not go through the vertex of a cone.
 The ellipse is defined by two points, each called a focus.
 From any point on the ellipse, the sum of the distances to the focus points is constant.
 The position of the foci determine the shape of the ellipse.
 The ellipse is related to the other conic sections and a circle is actually a special case of an ellipse.